kleylakb89/12-employee-tracker/README.md

 ## Installation

-After cloning the repo, run mysql -u root to access the mysql shell.
+After cloning the repo, run npm install, then run mysql -u root to access the mysql shell.
 From there, run source db/schema.sql; followed by source db/seeds.sql;.
 This will create and seed the database.
 From there, exit the shell and run node index.js from the command line.
 Follow the prompts to affect the database.

 ## Visuals